241209-NET/Jason_Dotson/README.md

 This application allows a user to select a gym listed in a database and register as a member.

 ## Features
 - User can register as a member at a gym.
+(CREATE)
+- Member can retrieve his/her profile.
+(READ)
 - Member can edit his/her profile.
+(UPDATE)
 - Admins can retrieve a list of members.
+(READ)
 - Admins can find a member by id.
+(READ)
 - Admins can retrieve a list of admins.
+(READ)
 - Owner has admin capabilities.
+(READ)
 - Owner can delete members and admins.
+(DELETE)

 ## Tech Stack
 - C#